CMUEberlyCenter/eberly-data-filter-and-repair/README.md

 ## Requirements

-In order to use this you will need to have Java and Maven installed.
-In future versions we will include a pre-compiled version directly in the repository.
+In order to use this tool you will need to have Java installed.
+Currently we're compiling against Java 1.8, but later versions should work.

+If you want to build the tool yourself then you will need to have Java and Maven installed.

 * JDK: https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html
 * Maven: https://www.baeldung.com/install-maven-on-windows-linux-mac

-## Currently supported filters are:
+## Currently supported filters/operations are:

 * json2xml,